-"Frances Shorten joined CTTP as Primary ITT Lead, after having worked for over 30 years in education, her most recent post as a Primary School Head Teacher.
-Her experience includes working with children from 3-13 years in Primary and Middle Schools, in a range of contexts.
-Within the team, Frances role involves supporting the Primary Schools and their trainees throughout the course."
+"Iain Knox has joined CTTP and the School Improvement Team having worked for 27 years in education, his most recent post as a Senior Leader, Primary School Teacher and cluster lead for CTTP.
+HIs experience includes working with children from 5 - 16 as an Advanced Skills Teacher, supporting schools with Assessment and Curriculum as a Specialist Leader of Education and delivering training for trainee teachers with different ITT providers.
+Within the team, Iain's role involves supporting the Primary Schools and their trainees throughout the course."

 CTTP’s Initial Teacher Training takes primary (5-11) and secondary (11-16) candidates under the School Centred Initial Teacher Training (SCITT) and School Direct programmes and provides a great alternative to training through a university.